istiakshihab/automated-retail-checkout-aicity22/README.md

 <p align="center">
   <a href="#"><img src="./media/vista.png"/></a> <br />
   <em>
     Figure 1.
-Illustration of the data generation process based on unpaired image-to-image translation.
-Chest X-ray images are translated from Non-COVID-19 (i.e. Normal or Pneumonia) to COVID-19 and then back to Non-COVID-19 via cycle-consistency
+Illustration of the overall segmentation and classification pipeline
     </em>
 </p>